 We recommend that one of the first items an agency should address is price.
 People can focus on the other essential issues if they know that they can afford it.
 But, figuring costs is always tricky because there are so many variables.
-In this article we intend to address the issue of how much does a website really cost.
+So let’s look at the real cost of a website.

 The ideal number of pages for this type of website is between 5 and 10.
-The site should look neat, professional, and credible.
-What you are accomplishing with this type of site is when one of your other activities creates a prospect they can go to this site and get their basic questions answered.
-You could start with a website builder like Wix or GoDaddy or go with a knowledgeable Webdesign company that uses an open-source product like WordPress or Joomla.
-The typical cost of this level of website is between $2,500 to $5,000.
+The site should be neat, professional, and credible.
+A prospect visits this site if they have heard of you through another marketing project.
+You could start with a website builder like Wix or GoDaddy, or go with a knowledgeable Webdesign company that uses an open-source product like Wordpress or Joomla.

-The investment for this type of site ranges from $10,000 to $25,000 or as a part of a monthly retainer in the range of $2,500 to $5,000 per month.
+The investment for this type of site ranges from $10,000 to $25,000.
+It may also be a part of a monthly retainer in the range of $2,500 to $5,000 per month.